Wearable Tech & Privacy · Jenntelligence.ai

 Meta · contractor footage review · Swedish investigation

 A joint investigation by Swedish newspapers Svenska Dagbladet and Göteborgs-Posten revealed that footage captured by Meta smart glasses — including videos of users undressing, using the toilet, engaging in sexual activity, and handling financial documents — had been reviewed by contractors at a Nairobi subcontractor.
 A worker told the journalists: "In some videos, you can see someone going to the toilet, or getting undressed.
 I don't think they know, because if they knew, they wouldn't be recording."
 Meta's US terms acknowledge footage "may be reviewed" by humans.
 The UK Information Commissioner's Office wrote to Meta demanding urgent clarification.
-A class action lawsuit was filed in US federal court March 5, 2026.
-(Sources: Svenska Dagbladet, Göteborgs-Posten, TechCrunch, ALM Corp, 2026)
+A class action lawsuit was filed in US federal court March 4, 2026.
+(Sources: Svenska Dagbladet, Göteborgs-Posten, TechCrunch, 2026)

 Covert recording · University of San Francisco campus